Asadlakho/MENTOR-website/README.md

 🌟 Mentor Website :

-A fully responsive HTML & CSS website designed to showcase courses, trainers, events, and pricing.
+A HTML & CSS website designed to showcase courses, trainers, events, and pricing.
 Built with HTML5, CSS3, and Font Awesome icons for a modern, professional look.

 🚀 Features :

-Responsive Navbar with smooth scrolling links.
+Smooth scrolling links.

 Home Section: Hero banner with headline & call-to-action button.